yogmel/advanced-javascript/README.md

 ```

 **Motivation**
-Strict mode helps to debug code, invoking erros which were silent before.
+Strict mode helps to debug code, invoking errors which were silent before.

 - Prevents variables to be called if they were not declared before.

 This causes an error: